varshax11/AI-Agent-with-Amazon-Bedrock-AgentCore/README.md

 ## Conclusion

-This project shows how **Amazon Bedrock AgentCore** removes the operational complexity traditionally associated with AI agents.
+This project shows how **Amazon Bedrock AgentCore** removes the operational complexity traditionally associated with AI agents

-You write the **intelligence**.
-AgentCore handles the **infrastructure, safety, and scale**